wangzw/CppStyle/README.md

 CppStyle will pass the full absolute path of the source file to clang-format in command line.
 And clang-format will try to find the configuration file named **.clang-format** in the source file's path, and its parent's path if not found previously, and parent's path of the parent and so on.

-So put the configuration file **.clang-format** into the project's root direcotry can make it work for all source files in the project.
+So put the configuration file **.clang-format** into the project's root directory can make it work for all source files in the project.

 Further more, you can also add the configuration file **.clang-format** into Eclipse workspace root directory to make it work for all projects in the workspace.